Pomeroy Tucker

 Pomeroy Tucker (August 10, 1802 – June 30, 1870) was a journalist and New York politician.

+Early life

 Born in Palmyra, New York, in 1802, Tucker served an apprenticeship as a printer in Palmyra, became a contributor to the Canandaigua Messenger, and in 1823 established the Wayne Sentinel as a Democratic organ.
 He was elected as the Wayne County representative to the New York State Assembly in 1837, and was for several years postmaster, and at one time a canal collector.